bryanoltman/stager/README.md

 flutter run -t lib/pages/post_detail/post_detail_page_scenes.stager_app.g.dart
 ```

-To get an idea of how these Scenes fit together, you can also run the main app by executing `flutter run` from the `example` directory.
+To get an idea of how these Scenes fit together, you can also run the main app by executing `flutter run` from the `example` directory, which runs the default `main.dart`.

 ## Concepts

 ### Scene

 A Scene is a simple, self-contained unit of UI, and is the most important idea in Stager.
-Scenes make it easy to focus on a single widget or page to greatly increase development velocity by isolating them from the rest of your app and allowing fine control of dependencies.
+Scenes make it easy to focus on a single widget or page to greatly increase development velocity by isolating it from the rest of your app.
+This isolation makes it much easier to provide your UI with a wide variety of inputs and to swap out dependencies with mocks or alternate implementations.

 To create your own Scene, simply create a `Scene` subclass and implement `title`, the name of your Scene, and `build()`, which constructs body of the Scene.